TwisstedToast/Android-Hardbrick-script/README.md

 # Android Hardbrick Script

 > **Disclaimer:** This script maybe will brick your device.
-Don't do this to a phone you care about.
+Well that's the entire point.
+Anyway, don't do this to a phone you care about.
 And if you didn't read this and point the finger at me, well i don't care, you should have listened.

 ## Introduction
 The Android Hardbrick script is a tool to brick Android devices.